mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 mechanisms.
 The use of congestion controllers which don't provide a pacing mechanism is out of scope of this document.

-## Congestion Control at the QUIC layer {#cc-quic-layer}
+## Congestion Control at the Transport layer {#cc-transport-layer}

-If congestion control is to be applied at the transport layer, it is RECOMMENDED that the QUIC Implementation uses a congestion controller that keeps queueing delays short to keep the transmission latency for RTP and RTCP packets as low as possible.
+If congestion control is to be applied at the transport layer, it is RECOMMENDED that the transport Implementation uses a congestion controller that keeps queueing delays short to keep the transmission latency for RTP and RTCP packets as low as possible.

 Many low latency congestion control algorithms depend on detailed arrival time feedback to estimate the current one-way delay between sender and receiver.
 QUIC